Step 1:

 Create a personalized adoption plan

-- To choose a family for her child
+- Whether or not to choose a family for her child

 - What she wants in a family